 This feature will allow you to customize default locking policy and to make it more flexible.

 - Enable logging.

 Use logging policy to define what information should be logged by protected application.

 These questions should help you determining the cause of license reset:

-- Did you decrypt MID codes and compare new and previous locking parameters?
+- Did you decode MID codes and compare new and previous locking parameters?

 Change in locking parameters will reset license.
 "Remote protection method error!" message is displayed in this case.
 Application will generate different Site/MID codes and will ask for new activation code.
-You can find out if any locking parameter is different by decrypting old and new MID codes.
+You can find out if any locking parameter is different by decoding old and new MID codes.

 - Is this computer used by restricted users or administrators only?